Magniler/IntProg1_E25/Session1/slides/session1.typ

 - A clear description (with screenshots!) of the problem you are experiencing
 - A summary of all the steps you have taken to fix the problem
   - If you have asked a chat-bot, please specify and maybe include its answer/the whole chat
+  - If you have not asked a chat-bot... then start with that
 - Your own theory of why the code isn't working (if you have one)